Seth Moulton: 2026 U.S. Senate campaign

-On October 15, 2025, Moulton announced he would challenge incumbent U.S. senator Ed Markey in the 2026 U.S. Senate Democratic primary in Massachusetts.
-Moulton cited Markey's age — he would be 86 at the end of his term in 2032 — as a factor in his decision to run.
+On October 15, 2025, Moulton announced his candidacy in the 2026 U.S. Senate election in Massachusetts, challenging incumbent Senator Ed Markey in the Democratic primary.
+Moulton cited Markey's age (79) as a factor in his decision to challenge him.
+On October 16, 2025, Moulton announced his campaign would return recent donations from AIPAC, citing the organization's support of the current Israeli government.
+Jewish Insider reported that he wanted AIPAC's endorsement for the 2026 Senate race and spurned it after failing to secure the endorsement.
+However, Moulton dismissed the claim.

+Moulton was criticized by Markey for his moderate policy positions on issues such as transgender rights, including saying that he would not want his daughters to play sports against transgender athletes.
+Moulton lost the Democratic primary to Markey on September 1, winning 35.2% of the vote to Markey's 64.8%.

 Political positions

 Moulton has been called a moderate Democrat who has urged compromise and bipartisanship as well as open debate on controversial topics to push back against what he says is the "extremist" agenda of the Trump administration.
 Moulton is a member of the New Democrat Coalition, a congressional caucus of Democrats who call themselves "moderate", "pro-growth", and "fiscally responsible", and whom others call "centrist."
+Moulton has previously commented that a "fear of backlash" stops many Democratic lawmakers from changing their positions on cultural issues and criticized what he described as "Democratic purity tests."

-Moulton was ranked the 34th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress by the Lugar Center and the McCourt School of Public Policy's Bipartisan Index, which ranks members of by their degree of bipartisanship (by measuring how often each member's bills attract co-sponsors from the opposite party and how often each member co-sponsors bills by members of the opposite party).
+Moulton was ranked the 34th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress by the Lugar Center and the McCourt School of Public Policy's Bipartisan Index, which ranks members by their degree of bipartisanship (by measuring how often each member's bills attract co-sponsors from the opposite party and how often each member co-sponsors bills by members of the opposite party).